-The art of theatre is a deep and far-reaching discipline that provides a humanistic approach to the world and its many cultures.
-Theatre wrestles, displays, and engages with the most compelling and complex issues of our time to invite new understanding, emotional enrichment, and promotion of the unique social experience of shared live performance.
-For the artists, it demands curiosity, invention, the courage to take artistic risks, a supportive community in which to grow, as well as practical innovation and the discipline required to succeed in any craft.
+Theatre reflects the most compelling and complex issues of the human experience.
+It invites innovative understanding, collaborations, and dialogue and in turn creates community through the unique shared social experience of live performance.
+For artists and scholars it demands curiosity, invention, the courage to take risks, as well as practical application and the discipline required to succeed in any field.

-Through mastering skills and techniques, and acquaintance with performance traditions and theories, artists and students of the theatre seek inspiration from the vast canon of global performance to develop their own authentic original voices and visions that reflect the complexities, urgencies, gravity, and joy of our world, and that make them more engaged global citizens.
+Through mastering skills and techniques applicable to any group endeavor, and acquaintance with established and innovative performance traditions and theories, students of theatre employ intellectual and creative rigor and develop entrepreneurial skills.
+This approach enables them to develop their own authentic, original voices and visions and engage the complexities, gravity, and joys of our world.

 The School of Drama offers the following program of study: